discoposse/tracerator/README.md

 | Tool & Agent   | 23,608   | 47        | 6.3k / 30             | Extremely high cache reuse, very bursty |
 | Synthetic      | 3,993    | 2         | 11.6k / 69            | Public long-context data + Poisson arrivals (lower sharing) |

-See the detailed [workload narrative and analysis](Mooncake/WORKLOAD_NARRATIVE.md) for deep statistics on burstiness, prefix cache behavior, length distributions, and why these patterns matter.
+See the detailed [workload narrative and analysis](Mooncake/WORKLOAD_NARRATIVE.md) for deep statistics on the bundled source traces: burstiness, prefix cache behavior, length distributions, and why these patterns matter.

-The original paper, traces, and system are available at the [Mooncake GitHub repo](https://github.com/kvcache-ai/Mooncake).
+The original Mooncake paper, traces, and system are available at the [Mooncake GitHub repo](https://github.com/kvcache-ai/Mooncake).

 The launcher also discovers optional local baseline collections when mounted: